yogsototh/krambook/README.md

 > - the second point is LaTeX has _more_ \ than Markdown
 > - I believe you understood now

-Then I believe I don't have to convince more you that the markdown syntax is more natural than the LaTeX one.
+I believe I don't need more to convince you the markdown feel more natural than LaTeX.

 ## Markdown does not scale

 LaTeX has many incredible properties that makes it scalable even for very long document.
-On the other hand Markdown wasn't created for this purpose.
+Markdown wasn't created for this purpose and so lack many features.
-Markdown was done to provide a standard syntax to transform some text file into HTML.
-Markdown lack many features that many other project have added to it.
-One of this project is [Kramdown]().
-There is many other project that expanded the abilities of Markdown.
+Many language tried to extend Markdown (for example [Kramdown]()).

-But I believe not any of these project is scalable because the power of these language is _stricly_ inferior to the power of the TeX language.
+None of these extension made the new language scalable enough.
+These new languages are _stricly_ inferior to the power of the TeX language.
-In fact TeX is Turing complete -- considering we have the ability to make many compilations until reaching a fixed point.
+In fact TeX is Turing complete
+-- considering we have the ability to make many compilations until reaching a fixed point.

-How can LaTeX be Turing complete?
-Simply with the power of provided by _macros_.
+An essential feature are _macros_.
 In LaTeX you can declare macros like this:

     \newcommand{\un}{\sum_{n=0}^\infty u_n}